murashg/portfolio/README.md

+# Greg Murashige
 # portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.